ayezinhtun/1cng-protal-user-guide/docs/Load Balancer/Load Balancer.md

 ### <span style={{ color: '#003366' }}>Create Load Balancer</span>

 - Choose the desired **Billing Cycle** for your load balancer.
-You can choose either Hourly or Monthly.
+Load Balancer supports Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+-  The billing rules it supports include Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.
+- Only one load balancer package is available per zone.
+This simplifies configuration and ensures consistent behavior within each deployment zone.
 - Verify all the configuration details and review the price summary.
 Click on **Create Load Balancer** to create the load balancer for your network.

 ![Create Load Balancer](images/ldb_8.png)